skyrocket-qy/distributed-system-knowledge/concepts/foundations/consistency-models/README.md

 | **[Eventual Consistency](./eventual-consistency)** | Replicas will eventually be consistent | Low latency (allows for faster writes) | Yes | High | Low | Social media, e-commerce |
 | **[Causal Consistency](./causal-consistency)** | Causal order of operations is preserved | Medium latency (requires tracking causal dependencies) | Yes | High | Medium | Collaborative editing, chat |

-## Related Concepts

--   **[Data Replication](../../patterns/data-replication/README.md):** The choice of a consistency model directly influences how data is replicated across multiple nodes and how those replicas are kept in sync.
-Stronger consistency often requires more complex replication strategies.
--   **[Distributed Transactions](../distributed-transactions/README.md):** Ensuring ACID properties in distributed transactions heavily relies on the underlying consistency model.
-Weaker consistency models often lead to alternative transaction patterns like Sagas.
--   **[CAP Theorem](../system-mode/cap-tradeoff-tunable/README.md):** A foundational principle stating that a distributed data store cannot simultaneously provide more than two out of Consistency, Availability, and Partition tolerance.
-Consistency models represent different trade-offs within the CAP theorem.
--   **[Distributed Consensus](../distributed-consensus/README.md):** Algorithms like Paxos and Raft are often employed to achieve strong consistency across distributed systems by ensuring all nodes agree on a single state or order of operations.
--   **[Conflict Resolution](../conflict-resolution/README.md):** In systems with weaker consistency models (e.g., eventual consistency), mechanisms for conflict resolution become crucial to merge divergent data states gracefully.
--   **[Coordination](../coordination/README.md):** The chosen consistency model dictates the level and type of coordination required between nodes to maintain data integrity and visibility across the distributed system.